franciskershaw/game-of-fives/README.md

 *To meet the focus and business goal, I therefore needed to create a bespoke website using HTML, CSS and Javascript to enable me to introduce the necessary functionality to produce a game.* **(work on this bit)**

-While strategising for this particular project, I figured that a good place to start for inspiration on layout and features would be to look up some popular online versions of the rock, paper scissors.
+While strategising for this particular project, I figured that a good place to start for inspiration on layout and features would be to look up some popular online versions of the rock, paper scissors as this game mirrors several aspects of 'Fives'.
 With this in mind, I found the following sites very useful to begin with:

 * [Afiniti - Rock, Paper, Scissors](https://www.afiniti.com/corporate/rock-paper-scissors)
 * [Online Stopwatch - Rock Paper Scissors!](https://www.online-stopwatch.com/chance-games/rock-paper-scissors/)